 Early Decision II: January 15 (with notification of decisions February 15)

 Students may apply Early Decision regardless of whether they are asking for financial aid.
+Applying Early Decision indicates that F&M is the student's first choice of colleges and they will attend if admitted.
+To submit an Early Decision Application, students will sign a binding agreement to attend the college if admitted.
 We offer two rounds of Early Decision since many students are not ready to make a final decision about their college choice until later in the process.
 The two application deadlines are treated in exactly the same way, so there is no penalty for applying in January as an ED candidate.

 ACT: The ACT will be accepted in lieu of the SAT I. Our code is 3574